-Foreign students are not always obliged to take out Dutch health insurance.
-Whether they are required to or not depends on several factors such as the duration of their stay, if they are doing work or an internship, and whether they have insurance in their home country.
+International students are not always obliged to take out Dutch health insurance.
+Whether they are required to or not depends on several factors such as the duration of their stay, if they are doing an internship or working, and whether they have insurance in their home country.
+Learn more about Dutch health insurance for international students.

 For foreign students, especially those staying temporarily, in the Netherlands there are three main health insurance options:

-2. Have an EU Health Insurance Card if you are an EU citizen
+- Have an EU Health Insurance Card if you are an EU citizen.

-3. Have private healthcare insurance from your country of origin
+- Have private healthcare insurance from your country of origin.

 The Dutch health insurance system